stadlar/IST-FUT-FMTH/docs/ÍST TS 311_2022 Debit and credit cards details and statements.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 :Service support in ÍST {{spec_id}} and {{yaml_definition}}. {#tbl:tbl_svcsupport}

-The card balance is
+The calculation and presentation of card balances will reflect the underlying properties and business rules of each card product.
+This might e.g. affect multi-card accounts with the reported balances and transactions scoped to the individual card resource indicated by Id.
+Please refer to the relevant documentation provided by each bank.

+### Balance Types for card accounts and cards

+In [table @tbl:tbl_svcsupport] the balance types for cards is given context in addition to the documentation in the "{{yaml_definition}}" definition.

 --------------------------------------------------------------------------------
 **Type**                **Description**
 ----------------------- --------------------------------------------------------

-closingBooked           Balance of the account at the end of the pre-agreed
+openingBooked           Booked balance of the account at the beginning of the
-                        account reporting period.
-It is the sum of the
-                        opening booked balance at the beginning of the period and all entries booked to the account during the
-                        pre-agreed account reporting period.
+                        period as indicated by the associated *referenceDate*.
+                        It should be equal to the closing book balance from end of the business day for the the previous reporting period.

-                        For card-accounts and cards, this is composed of
+closingBooked           For card-accounts and cards, this balance is composed of
-                        invoiced, but not yet paid entries.
+                        invoiced, but not yet paid entries at the end of the the last full business day of the reporting period as indicated by the associated *referenceDate*.

+expected                Includes pending items, that affect the available
+                        spending limit, including those pending items that have not yet been booked,
+                        invoiced items not yet paid and booked entries not yet invoiced during the current business day period up to the point in time of the query.
+Optionally the time of the last update to the calculation can be indicated by the property
+                        *lastChangeDateTime*.

-expected                Balance composed of booked entries and pending items
+interimBooked           Balance of booked debit or credit entries calculated
-                        known at the time of calculation, which projects the
-                        end of day balance if everything is booked on the
-                        account and no other entry is posted.
-                        For card accounts, this is composed of:
-                        - invoiced, but not yet paid entries,
-                        - not yet invoiced but already booked entries and
-                        - pending items (not yet booked).

-openingBooked           Book balance of the account at the beginning of the
-                        account reporting period.
-It always equals the
+                        during the bank\'s current business day,
+                        up to the time of the query or *lastChangeDateTime* if supplied.
+If no further entries are posted or or in *expected*, this balance when added to the current *closingBooked* would form a new
-                        closing book balance from the previous report.
+                        *closingBooked* balance for the combined period.

 interimAvailable        Available balance calculated in the course of the
-                        account 'servicer's business day, at the time
+                        bank\'s business day, at the time of the query or
+                        or *lastChangeDateTime* if specified, but
-                        specified, and subject to further changes during the
+                        subject to further changes during the period.
-                        business day.
-The interim balance is calculated based on booked credit and debit items during the
+                        The available amount is based on the *expected* balance combined with the *interimBooked*,
-                        calculation time/period specified.
-                        For card-accounts, this is composed of:
-                        - invoiced, but not yet paid entries,
-                        - not yet invoiced but already booked entries.
-                        For cards, this is composed of:
-                        - invoiced, but not yet paid entries
-                        - not yet invoiced but already booked entries
-                        - pending items (not yet booked).

-interimBooked           Balance calculated during the account servicer\'s
-                        business day, at the time specified, and subject to
-                        further changes during the business day.
-The interim
-                        balance is calculated since booked credit and debit
-                        items during the calculation time/period specified.

-forwardAvailable        Forward available balance of money that is at the
-                        disposal of the account owner on the date specified.
+                        including the creditLimit if so indicated by the boolean property *creditLimitIncluded*.

+forwardAvailable        Currently not supported by ÍST {{spec_id}}.

+nonInvoiced             Currently not supported by ÍST {{spec_id}}.

 ------------------------------------------------------------------------------
+:Balance types returned for card resources. {#tbl:tbl_cardresource}

 # Bibliography {.unnumbered}
 \